leomccormack/SPARTA/README.md

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
 Feel free to branch off and submit pull requests.
 Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help in the implementation if needed :-)
+We may also be able to help with the implementation if needed :-)

 ## Contributors